 The active storage tanks observed at the Honeywell Corporate Aircraft Hangar located at 4672 First Flight Drive, as well as potential spill prediction and control measures, are included on Table 16.
 Figure 17 shows the general location of containers, loading and unloading areas, and the anticipated direction of flow/containment if failure of an oil products storage container/equipment occurred.
-The emergency generator tank at the Honeywell Corporate Hangar has the following devices to avoid discharges:
+A 282-gallon pad-mounted transformer is located at the facility.
+The emergency generator tank (3,800-gallon) at the Honeywell Corporate Hangar has the following devices to avoid discharges: